Dionid/headless-faq/README.md

 **Ru post:** [davidshekunts.ru/2020/06/08/proekt-bezgolovyj-faq/](https://davidshekunts.ru/2020/06/08/proekt-bezgolovyj-faq/)

+# Domain Driven Design Light

+The main concept that is shown in this project is Domain Driven Design Light (DDDL) CMF that you can find here: https://github.com/Dionid/dddl

 # FAQ as a Service

 If you want to use this service on your site / mobile app, but doesn't have developers to